Understandings and Practices

 We understand that men and women are equal before God (Genesis 1:27, Galatians 3:28) and any distinction between the two is not one of value, dignity or worth, but of role and responsibility.
 Our understanding of the biblical design for church leadership is that the role of elder/pastor is reserved for men alone.

 We do not believe this precludes women from exercising their God-given leadership gifts within the church and we see no reason for those gifts to be limited to simply oversight of women and children.
-Women serve in a variety of senior leadership roles on staff at Woodmen, and in those role, do lead both men and women.
+Women serve in a variety of senior leadership roles on staff at Woodmen, and in those roles, do lead both men and women.
 Women also serve as Deacons and in other key Ministry Partner roles.
 Like every church, we are at our best when men and women work together, side by side for the sake of the gospel.

 We understand that true life is found only through Jesus; He said, “I came that they may have life and have it abundantly” (John 10:10).
 He bled, died and rose to life, so that we would be able to receive new life in Him.